ux-at-icfnext/11/src/library/patterns/alert.md

 - `$theme-alert-icon-size` Size of the alert icon.
 - `$theme-alert-padding-x` Padding on the left and right of the alert.
 - `$theme-alert-padding-y` Padding on the top and bottom of the alert.
 - `$theme-alert-text-color` Text color on light backgrounds.
-Default uses text color set in $theme-text-color.
+Default uses text color set in `$theme-text-color`.
 - `$theme-alert-link-color` Link color on light backgrounds.
-Default uses text color set in $theme-text-color.
+Default uses text color set in `$theme-text-color`.
 - `$theme-alert-text-reverse-color` Text color on dark backgrounds.
-Default uses reverse text color set in $theme-text-reverse-color.
+Default uses reverse text color set in `$theme-text-reverse-color`.
 - `$theme-alert-link-reverse-color` Link color on dark backgrounds.
-Default uses reverse link color set in $theme-link-reverse-color.
+Default uses reverse link color set in `$theme-link-reverse-color`.

 ## Variations
 - `.usa-alert--emergency` Display an emergency status alert.